 I use laboratory methods to study economic behavior in markets.
 In recent years my research has focused primarily on issues relating to banking, financial stability and the impact of disclosure rules on market performance.
 Other areas of interest include industrial organization and antitrust economics.
 My curriculum vitae is available here: CV (pdf).
 You can also visit my IDEAS/RePEc profile.

-“Honesty in Communications and Investment Efficiency, an Experimental Analysis” (with John Lightle and Oleg Korenok) in progress.
+Deniability, Communication, and Investment Efficiency: An Experimental Analysis (with John Lightle and Oleg Korenok) submitted.

 Stress Tests and Information Disclosure: An Experimental Analysis, Journal of Banking and Finance, 154, 2023. (with Caleb Cox, John Lightle and Oleg Korenok)